simonlewi5/prompt-share-pro/README.md

 - You may need to download all packages and dependencies so to be safe run `flutter pub get` before running app.

 Now you're ready to start working with the app!

+## New Features Added in 2.5

+- Gemini integration
+- Lint and test integrations in CI/CD pipelines
+- User can update and delete their own comments